Jwink3101/PyFiSync/FAQs.md

 No. The remote file listing is handled via an SSH call and the transfers are via rsync.
 It *may* work in Windows Subshell but it has not been tested.

 Also, I suspect that file tracking will be less robust since there are no inode numbers.
 SHA1 should would to track but that adds a lot of overhead

+## Why can't I sync two rclone remotes

+This tool was built with rsync in mind and, in particular, syncing your local file system to a remote remote.
+The infrastructure was designed to be flexible for the remote only.
+With that said, I suspect I *could* make it work to handle two rclone remotes but I don't have the need.
+If there is interest, I may re-evaluate.

+## Why use `ldtable` instead of something like SQLite

+The simple answer is, at the time, I didn't know much SQL.
+And building out `ldtable` was a lot of fun.
+It is very useful for in-memory data queries.
+The more complex answer is that `ldtable` is much easier.
+Since I do not know all attributes until PyFiSync is instantiated, I would need a variable schema.
+And since I may or may not query on different combinations of attributes, I would need many table indicies.

+Also, `ldtable` has proven to be sufficiently performant.
+Even on my 60,000 item (~200gb) photo collection.
+The database is well within memory constraints.
+I may consider SQLite in the future though.